bencw12/in-monitor-rando-benchmarking/README.md

 `gen_graphs.sh` calls all the python scripts in ./scripts to generate graphs from the data in ./results-paper

 ## /bin
-Contains 3 Firecracker binaries: the stock Firecracker v0.26 without our patches [firecracker-nokaslr](https://github.com/bencw12/firecracker/tree/stock), Firecracker with just KASLR implemented [firecracker-kaslr](https://github.com/bencw12/firecracker/tree/kaslr), Firecracker with FG-KASLR implemented [firecracker-fgkaslr](https://github.com/bencw12/firecracker/tree/fgkaslr), and Firecracker with a patch based on [this pull request](https://github.com/firecracker-microvm/firecracker/pull/670) to boot a bzImage [firecracker-bzImage](https://github.com/bencw12/firecracker/tree/bzImage).
-The `perf` binary built from `linux/tools/perf` is also included for use in tracing IO writes from the guest.
+Contains 4 Firecracker binaries: the stock Firecracker without our patches [firecracker-nokaslr](https://github.com/bencw12/firecracker/tree/stock), Firecracker with just KASLR implemented [firecracker-kaslr](https://github.com/bencw12/firecracker/tree/kaslr), Firecracker with FG-KASLR implemented [firecracker-fgkaslr](https://github.com/bencw12/firecracker/tree/fgkaslr), and Firecracker with a patch based on [this pull request](https://github.com/firecracker-microvm/firecracker/pull/670) to boot a bzImage [firecracker-bzImage](https://github.com/bencw12/firecracker/tree/bzImage).
+The `perf` binary we used is also included.
 ## /configs
 Contains the Linux kernel configuration files for [Lupine](https://systems-seminar-uiuc.github.io/spring20/content/a-linux-in-unikernel-clothing.pdf), [AWS](https://github.com/bencw12/firecracker/blob/stock/resources/microvm-kernel-x86_64.config), and the config from the distribution of Ubuntu on our machine.
 For each kernel, there are three variants: `nokaslr`, with randomization disabled, `kaslr`, with just coarse-grained randomization, and `fgkaslr`, with fine-grained randomization.
 Note that the variants for different compression schemes are not included, but another scheme can be selected by commenting `CONFIG_KERNEL_GZIP` and enabling another compression option.
 Each of the configs were generated from Linux 5.11-rc3 with our [compression none](https://github.com/bencw12/linux/tree/compression-none) scheme, so each contains the `CONFIG_KERNEL_NONE` option.
 ## /kernels